August 4th, 2017

 First, Newton would have locked himself in his room, he was a shy person and preferred solitude.
 Then, he would have drawn a graph similar to the following:

-Showing that in 6 months (from August 2017 to January 2018) Despacito would fall linearly from 21 million to 3 million views per day (see blue line in Figure 1).
-With this, can we derive when Despacito will reach 4 billion views?
+Showing that in 6 months (from August 2017 to January 2018) Despacito would fall linearly from 21 million to 3 million views per day (see blue line in Figure 1), reaching a stable and constant value starting february.
+With this, knowing that beginning august Despacito has 3 billion views, can we derive when will it reach 4 billion views?
 It looks a bit cumbersome, because of this, Newton and Leibniz developed a trick… Instead of studying the line, they traced rectangles for each month as shown in Figure 1.
 Why?
 Because by doing so, things become much simpler, we now can assume that in August Despacito would have a constant value of 18 million views per day, in September of 15 million views per day, in October 12, in November 9, in December 6, and in January 3; hence, considering that each month has 30 days we can generate the following table:

 |Month||Total number of Youtube views each month (millions)|